kaby76/ScrapeDartSpec/readme.md

 ## Refactoring problematic tokens

-In the Spec, there are rules that contain tokens like '[]' and '>>'.
-These tokens are cause problems in parsing because Antlr4 does not usually take into consideration the context of the parse for lexing.
+In the Spec, there are rules that contain string literals like '[]' and '>>'.
+In Antlr, these are declared as tokens.
+There can be a problem in parsing if there are substring literals that are also referenced, e.g. '[' and '>'.
+For example `>>` can be used in either the end of a generic, or as a shift operator in an expression:

-In Dart, generics can cause problems for the lexer because '>>' could be an operator or the end of a generic.

 ```
     final typedCharCodes = unsafeCast<List<int>>(charCodes);